EhsanTamandeh/PolyGenNet-/README.md

 ## Acknowledgments

-Special thanks to my supervisors Johannes Schumacher, Carlo Maj, and Pouria Dasmeh for their contributions to the research behind this project.
+Special thanks to my supervisors **Prof. Dr. Johannes Schumacher, Dr. Carlo Maj**, and **Dr. Pouria Dasmeh** for their contributions to the research behind this project.